Mexican Slang words

 Pinche

 Pinche is mostly used to describe something or someone as miserable, worthless, or lousy.
 Mainly used like darn, damn or goddamn.
-But be careful, because context in key here.
+But be careful, because context is key here.
 If it’s used strongly, replace the lighthearted ‘damn’ with ‘fucking’.
 Pinche car wont start.
 Pinche Juan isn’t coming tonight.

 Ratero